-Your path to getting better depends on a lot of factors.
+Your path to getting better depends on many factors.
 Your ability to heal diminishes with age, while degenerative processes and other problems (such as pain, weakness, numbness, tingling, etc.) tend to get worse over time.
 The longer a problem has been going on, the longer it might take to see improvements.

-Your work and activities also play a major role, as well as your diet, exercise and overall level of health.
+Your work and activities also play a major role, as well as your diet, the medications you’re taking, your sleep schedule, exercise and overall level of health.
 Generally, the more committed you are to your own health, the better chance you have at achieving better results in a quicker period of time.

 Much of what determines your healing time is really up to you.
 Chiropractic care is really a partnership, and without your participation, results will not be as significant or as long-lived.
 It’s important for you to take an active role in your recovery, think positively and follow your individualized treatment plan.